littell/gramble-docs/tutorial/first-program.md

 So this is an important distinction between a Gramble program and a database table.
 The association between **text** and **ni** here isn't a declaration that the value of the **text** field is "ni".
 Rather, you can think of this more like an instruction: "Add 'ni' to the text field!"
 We can perform operations multiple times to the same field, whereas a database can't have multiple fields with the same name.

-### What restrictions are there, on a database table, for me to use it intact as a Gramble program, or in a Gramble program?
+### What restrictions are there for me to use a database table as a Gramble program, or in a Gramble program?

 Basically, if your field names are plain text and don't contain spaces, you're probably fine.